 And that 65x zoom is the reason why this is a great camera for safari.
 You will be able to take shots of animals that are very far away, but bear in mind that each time you zoom in, the image quality deteriorates slightly.

-Which is fine – you can’t expect image quality of a $7000 telephoto lens from a $500 camera.
+This is fine – you can’t expect the image quality of a $7000 telephoto lens from a $500 camera.
 And I seriously doubt you would need to bump up the zoom all the way on a safari.

 The PowerShot SX70 is a very small camera, so it’s super comfortable to hold in your hands.
 And it has a deep grip, which ensures you stay comfortable even if you’re holding it for hours on end.